 A portrait of Post by Douglas Chandor hangs above the mantle.
 One of the collector’s beloved orchids is always displayed below the painting.
 Commissioned by her daughter Eleanor, the portrait remains incomplete due to the sudden death of the artist.
 The loss is most keenly felt in the incomplete hands, Chandor’s most famous attribute.

 A nucleus of activity at Hillwood, the dressing room served as Post’s morning office.
 There she took her breakfast, discussed menus with the butler and correspondence with her secretary, and otherwise ordered her day.
 Surrounded by photographs of her family and with a view of the French Parterre, Marjorie Post ran her empire as she did everything: with effortless elegance.

 No bedroom suite would be complete without an extensive system of closets.
 Slightly altered from their original size, the hallway contains built-in display cases used to showcase pieces of Post’s jewelry and other fashion accessories.
 In the two closets, visitors are treated to a parade of vintage gowns from the Apparel and Accessories Collection.

-A case designed to showcase pieces from Marjorie's exquisite collection of lace is located in the larger of the closets.
-An avid collector, Marjorie developed a passion for this luxury item that had served as a sign of affluence and social standing for centuries.
+A case designed to showcase pieces from Post's exquisite collection of lace is located in the larger of the closets.
+An avid collector, Post developed a passion for this luxury item that had served as a sign of affluence and social standing for centuries.
 Her extensive lace collection eventually contained over 3,000 items.